NiklasElsaesser/FaceBias/README.md

 ## Implemented Code
-*Collecting*
+Collecting pictures of initially 2 woman and 2 men, for a more diversified algorithm, pictures of another men and female were added.
+Additionally the collected pictures got their parameters changed, to increase the dataset even more.

-Taking multiple Pictures of two Women:
+Taking multiple pictures of two Woman:
 - 20 Pictures of Anna
 - 71 Pictures of Bernice